Subscribe to The Peacekeeping Task Force Blogger

 Allegations from two states remain unsubstantiated due to the lack of detailed reports.
 PKTF requires Marshals-at-Arms to provide at least a supplemental report if a full investigation is not yet complete.
 Verbal claims alone are insufficient and may lead to unnecessary confusion or escalation.

-Due Process and Avoidance of Slander
+Due Process (Minimal Approach) and Avoidance of Slander

 PKTF reminds all peacekeepers that slander, especially when documented in writing and leading to defamation of character, is a criminal offense.
 Such cases may be subject to investigation by a Jural Assembly if damages cannot be resolved through arbitration.